MauriBian/Kavak-IA/README.md

 # Kavak Chatbot

-A microservices-based chatbot application using FastAPI, RabbitMQ, and MongoDB.
+A microservices-based chatbot application using FastAPI, RabbitMQ, MongoDB, and Jina for web scraping.

 ## Prerequisites